 Josiah Mortimer is Editor of Left Foot Forward.
 Follow him on Twitter.

 TOMORROW: LFF speaks to new co-leaders Sian Berry and Jonathan Bartley.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.